 According to Austrian employment law, a works council generally needs to be established if a business has five or more employees.
 However, there is practically no sanction if no works council is established (in practice, many small businesses do not have a works council).
 The employees must take the initiative to elect a works council, as there is no obligation for the employer to do so.

-Members of a works council enjoy special protection against termination.
-A termination is only possible after obtaining the prior consent of the competent labour court and provided that specific reasons as stipulated by law are met.
-Members of the election board and candidates for the works council election also enjoy special protection against termination.
+Members of a works council enjoy special protection against termination of employment, which is only possible after obtaining the prior consent of the competent labour and social court and provided that specific reasons as stipulated by law are met.
+Members of the election board and candidates for election to the works council also enjoy special protection against termination of employment.

 A works council is entitled to monitor the employer's compliance with the applicable labour law regulations and may participate in social and personnel matters (relocation, hiring of new employees, etc.).

-The most important participation right of a works council is that the employer is obliged to inform the works council seven days in advance of any proposed notice of termination.
-Within the seven days following receipt of such a notification, the works council may declare its position on the intended termination of the employment agreement.
+The most important participation right of a works council is that the employer is obliged to inform the works council one week in advance of any proposed notice of termination.
+Within the week following receipt of such a notification, the works council may declare its position on the intended termination of the employment agreement.
 This statement may also affect how the employee is able to challenge the termination in court.
-However, if the employer (1) does not notify the works council at all or (2) gives notice to the employee during the first seven days or before the works council issues its statement, then the notice of termination is null and void.
+However, if the employer (1) does not notify the works council at all or (2) gives notice to the employee during the one-week notice period, or before the works council issues its statement, then the notice of termination is null and void.